-CII is an annual carbon rating, with rated from A to E for each vessel.
+CII gives vessels an annual rating on scale of A to E, with A being the least carbon intensive.
 The rating measures how efficiently a vessel transports goods and is given in grams of CO2 emitted per cargo-carrying capacity and nautical mile.
-A vessel rated D for three consecutive years, or rated E for a particular year, will need to develop a plan of corrective actions.
+A vessel rated D for three consecutive years, or rated E for a particular year, will need to develop a work plan of corrective actions.